eslint/rfcs/designs/2024-report-unused-inline-configs/README.md

 The proposed two-step approach introduces the options in a fully backwards-compatible way.
 No new warnings or errors will be reported in the current major version without the user explicitly opting into them.

+## Performance Analysis

+This RFC believes there will be no nontrivial performance impact from this change.
+All rule lookups from inline comments are O(1) compared to the existing computed rules for a file.

 ## Out of Scope

 ### Language-Specific Changes